mattiasegu/uncertainty_estimation_deep_learning/README.md

 	journal = {{IEEE} Robotics and Automation Letters}
 }
 ```
-This code follows ADF implementation from the paper [Lightweight Probabilistic Deep Networks](https://arxiv.org/pdf/1805.11327.pdf), introducing the probabilistic version of more PyTorch layers.
+This code follows and revises ADF implementation from the paper [Lightweight Probabilistic Deep Networks](https://arxiv.org/pdf/1805.11327.pdf), introducing the probabilistic version of more PyTorch layers.

 ```
 @inproceedings{Gast:2018:LPD,